IsaacSchemm/DeviantArtFs/README.md

 update that has been deleted; this is why most of the fields on those two types are marked optional.
 Check the `is_deleted` field (or `IsDeleted` property) before attempting to access any of the other fields.

-If you have a list or array of deviation or status update objects, you can use the extension method `DeviantArtExtensions.WhereNotDeleted` to filter deleted items out of the list:

-    // C#
-    IEnumerable<IBclDeviation> deviations;
-    var first_existing_deviation = deviations
-        .WhereNotDeleted()
-        .FirstOrDefault();

-    // F#
-    let deviations: Deviation seq
-    let first_existing_deviation =
-        existing_deviations
-        |> DeviantArtExtensions.WhereNotDeleted
-        |> Seq.tryHead

 ## Pagination